Skip to Content

 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-The world of bushcraft is different than survival and some of the tools are not as common as those in the survival circles.
-With only so much room in our bags its hard to decide what to give up or what to change.
+The world of bushcraft is different from survival, and some of the tools are not as common as those in survival circles.

 We are going to look at three tools that you probably aren’t carrying that can change the way you look at bushcraft and also make you more effective in the woods.
-These tools are all cheap and simple additions to your pack that wont add much weight.

 The Gig